-- Only management users with Security Administrator or Master user levels can access the Privileged User mode. - The default password for accessing the Privileged User mode is "Admin" (case-sensitive).
-To change this password, use the privilege-password command. - If you enable RADIUS- or LDAP-based user login authentication, when users with Security Administrator privilege level log in to the device's CLI, they are automatically given access to the Privileged User mode.
+- Only management users with Security Administrator or Master user levels can access the Privileged User mode. - The default password for accessing the Privileged User mode is Admin (casesensitive).
+To change this password, use the privilege-password command. - If you enable RADIUS- or LDAP-based user login authentication, when users with Security Administrator privilege level log in to the device's CLI, they are automatically given access to the Privileged User mode. - You can enforce password complexity, using the enforce-password-complexity command.
+For a description of password complexity, refer to the User's Manual (WebUsers_Password).